MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 Azure’s deployment and management service.
 For more information, see [Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview).

+## Batch hybrid quantum computing

+A model of [hybrid quantum computing](#hybrid-quantum-computing) where jobs from a local client are batched into one job, eliminating the waits between job submissions.

 ## Bell state

 One of four specific maximally [entangled](xref:microsoft.quantum.glossary-qdk#entanglement) [quantum states](xref:microsoft.quantum.glossary-qdk#quantum-state) of two qubits.
 The four states are defined $\ket{\beta_{ij}} = (\mathbb{I} \otimes X^iZ^j) (\ket{00} + \ket{11}) / \sqrt{2}$.
 A Bell state is also known as an [EPR pair](xref:microsoft.quantum.glossary-qdk#epr-pair).